Smallwood State Park

 7 a.m. to sunset, November to March

 Smallwood State Park takes its name from General William Smallwood, a native born Charles Countian.
 He was the highest ranked Marylander who served in the American Revolutionary War.
 His house, called Smallwood's Retreat, has been restored and is open to visitors seasonally.
-The 628 acre park offers a marina, boat launching ramps, a picnic area, camping area, pavilions, a recycled tire playground and nature trails.
+The 628 acre park offers a marina, boat launching ramps, a picnic area, camping area, pavilions, two playgrounds, and nature trails.
 On occasion, there are craft demonstrations, military exhibitions and other special events.

 Sign Up For Park Updates